BergQuester/v8tr.github.io/_posts/2018-07-23-benchmarking-locking-apis.md

 Under 10000 calculations it performs almost identical to locks, while providing higher-level and thus less error-prone API.

-Besides the example in test project, where we use serial `DispatchQueue` with synchronous setter and getter, it can be configured in several ways that might be faster in some cases:
-- Serial queue with async setter and sync getter;
-- Concurrent queue with a barrier in the setter;

 If for some reason the block-based locking nature of `DispatchQueue` is not what you need, I'd suggest to go with `NSLock`.
 It's a bit more heavyweight than the rest of the locks, but this can be neglected.

 Pthread locks are usually a bad choice due to considerably complex configuration and some usage nuances, as highlighted in [Atomic Properties in Swift]({{ "/atomic-properties/" | absolute_url }}).